Meet the Team

 Portfolio Changes & Positioning

-Overall, we increased investments in the consumer discretionary, industrials and materials sectors.
-In terms of countries, we undertook purchases in China/Hong Kong, the Philippines and Brazil.
+Overall, we increased investments in the financials, consumer discretionary and real estate sectors.
+In terms of countries, we undertook purchases in Taiwan, India and the United Arab Emirates.

 By sector, we reduced our exposure to information technology, communication services and health care.
-Geographically, we made the biggest sales in South Korea, Taiwan and Thailand.
+Geographically, we made the biggest sales in South Korea, Indonesia and Mexico.

 Positive Contributors